JanHerca/urantiapedia/README.md

 ---

-## Phases of the project and user profiles
+## Phases of the project

-[Urantiapedia](https://urantiapedia.org) is being developed in two phases:

-1. **Preparation stage**: here content creation is done using this Github project.
-During this stage [Urantiapedia](https://urantiapedia.org) is blocked for changes.
-Only web administrators can add changes.
-For anybody that wants to collaborate in the project changes must be done to this Github project as Github users.
-2. **Public stage**: [Urantiapedia](https://urantiapedia.org) is opened publicly for a given language that has received a starting content in previous stage.
-Now any user, after passing some validations, and complying with privacy and good practice policies, can edit the web.
-Some users called reviewers will ensure the correct use of the website and may ban users who do not comply with the rules.
+For each language to be included in the [Urantiapedia](https://urantiapedia.org), all tasks will be carried out in specific phases:
+1. Phase I - The Urantia Book, the Bible and Topic Index
+2. Phase II - Books, articles and indexes
+3. Phase III - Translator
+4. Phase IV - Interactive maps
+5. Phase V - Slides
+6. Phase VI - 3D interactive models

-Currently the project is in preparation stage for english and spanish languages.
-To know more about the current progress of the project check here: [Status](https://urantiapedia.org/en/help/status.md)
+To find out about the phases of the project, check [Project phases](https://urantiapedia.org/en/help/phases).

-In short, user profiles are as follows:
-- **Administrators**, the only users that can do changes to [Urantiapedia](https://urantiapedia.org) in preparation stage.
-Check more in [Admin help](https://urantiapedia.org/en/help/admin.md).
-- **Developers**, users that add changes to the app called *Urantiapedia Tools*, located in the `app` folder of this Github project.
-Check [Dev help](https://urantiapedia.org/en/help/devs.md)
-- **Github editors**, users that can add changes to content in preparation stage.
-This content is located in `input` folder of this Github project.
-Check [Github editors help](https://urantiapedia.org/en/help/github.md)
-- **Editors**, users that are correctly validated and can add changes in the public stage.
-Check [Editors help](https://urantiapedia.org/en/help/editors.md).
-- **Reviewers**, users that ensure that the content of the website is correct and comply with rules.

 ---
+## Current status

+*Urantiapedia* currently stands as follows:
+* english: in phase I.
+* spanish: in phase I.
+* other translations of *The Urantia Book*: only preliminary work on phase I has begun.
+Phase II has not yet been entered with any language.

+To know more about the current progress of the project check here: [Status](https://urantiapedia.org/en/help/status).

+---
 ## How to collaborate

 To collaborate with the project best way is sign up in *Blue Fields* (https://blue-fields.netlify.app/) webpage, that is a site created to join and organize *Urantia Book* readers worldwide that want to participate in smart projects, with a good purpose and altruism.
 Once registered the project team will contact you.

+The different roles for *Urantiapedia* collaborators are:
+* *administrators*: in charge of maintenance of the web server, the page, bulk load of data, and the only ones with permission to edit *The Urantia Book*, *The Bible* and future specific contents.
+Check more in [Admin help](https://urantiapedia.org/en/help/admin).
+* *GitHub editors*: in charge of contributions adding updates and translations to this GitHub project that can be later bulk uploaded.
+Check [Github editors help](https://urantiapedia.org/en/help/github).
+* *editors*: with permission to edit certain sections such as the *Topic Index*, articles, and material not reserved by administrators.
+They require to pass a validation process to obtain a account on this site.
+* *developers*: in charge of the development of the functionality of *Urantiapedia Tools* and *Wiki.js*.
+The code will be hosted here in GitHub.
+Check [Dev help](https://urantiapedia.org/en/help/devs).
+* *reviewers*: in charge of ensuring that the content of the website is correct and comply with rules.

+To find out more about the profiles we are looking to collaborate with, check [Collaborator profiles](/en/help/roles).

 ---